MLH-Fellowship/projects-metrics/README.md

 - Duplicates are checked against IDs.
 IDs can be commit shas, or unique IDs set by GitHub and GitLab.
 GitHub UIDs are not accessible on the website, only via the API so doesn't work for private repositories.

 ### `git_metrics.py`
-Collects everything for fellows and projects during a specific fellowship batch
+Collects everything for fellows and projects during a specific fellowship batch and also starts the Orientation Data process.

 ### `orientation_data.py`
 Collects everything for fellows on their Orientation Project in Week 1 and 2 during a specific fellowship batch